 On a mission to save your snack break, I sampled them all.
 So the next time you're craving a creamy, cheesy snack with a red cow on the label, you'll know where to turn.

 This is the creamy cheese wedge I know and love.
 It's not extra-sharp like that deli Swiss cheese with the holes in it.
-Instead, it's rich and mild, with just a little nuttiness.
+Instead, it's rich with just a little nuttiness.
 The most classic Laughing Cow cheese wedge deserves a handful of classic Ritz crackers.

 Pass the celery and carrot sticks — this wedge kind of tastes like veggie dip, and I mean that in a good way.
 It's meant to be spread (not dunked), but it's a cheese that makes raw veggies taste a whole lot better.